It’s funny where looking up things takes you, in the present case, kilts. Not that I was looking up kilts but that I was led there.

 I recently heard the expression “the whole nine yards” again.
 Most will be aware that it means completely, the whole thing.
 Some years ago I had heard that the expression originated from the length of machine gun ammunition belts in World War 2 fighter planes.
 It was suggested that the length of the belts was nine yards (about 3 metres) and that to empty one’s ammunition belt at a target was to “go the whole nine yards”.

-· It is likely that the phrase developed in the US in the 1960’s.
+It is also likely that the phrase developed in the US in the 1960’s.

 There is a more detailed examination at: